louislam/dockge/README.md

 #### Can I manage a single container without `compose.yaml`?

 The main objective of Dockge is that try to use docker `compose.yaml` for everything.
 If you want to manage a single container, you can just use Portainer or Docker CLI.

+#### Can I manage existing stacks?

+Yes, you can.
+However, you need to move your compose file into the stacks directory:

+1. Stop your stack
+2. Move your compose file into `/opt/stacks/<stackName>/compose.yaml`
+3. In Dockge, click the " Scan Stacks Folder" button in the top-right corner's dropdown menu
+4. Now you should see your stack in the list

 ## More Ideas?